alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/create-password.md

 <h2 class="heading-36" id="section-3">3.
 Help users who have forgotten their password</h2>

 Passwords that are hard to guess can also be hard to remember.
-Help users who have forgotten their password to remember it or reset it.
+Help users who have forgotten their password to reset it.

 ### Reset passwords, don’t email them